hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_a_telescope_with_clean__f57d73a7-6aa0-4bec-a432-8a787d0b7755-0_1.content.md

 ## Contact Us

 Have questions about our telescope wallpaper or need help with installation?
-Contact us at [email protected] and we'll be happy to assist you.
+Contact us at me@pavolhejny.com and we'll be happy to assist you.

 ---